Detecting 2-joins faster: Detecting non-path 2-joins

 Therefore let us fix $Z$ and define a {\em bad path} to be, for $i=1,2$, an induced path of $G$ of length at least $2$, from $a_i$ to $b_i$, avoiding $a_{3-i}$ and $b_{3-i}$, whose interior vertices are all of degree $2$.
 Note now that a $2$-join is a non-path $2$-join if and only if none of the two sides is a bad path.
 We check now whether there exists a vertex $u$ that is not in any bad path of the input graph.
 This is easy to do in linear time by computing the degrees and searching the graph.

 Suppose first that we find such a vertex $u$.
 Then we apply Lemma~\ref{l:forcing} to $S_0 = \{a_1, b_1, u\}$ and to $S_0 = \{a_2, b_2, u\}$.
 We claim that this will detect a non-path 2-join compatible with $Z$ if there is one.
 Indeed, suppose there is one and suppose up to symmetry that $u, a_1, b_1$ are in the same side.
 When we apply Lemma~\ref{l:forcing} to $\{a_1, b_1, u\}$, some 2-join $(X_1, X_2)$ must be detected.
 If it is a path 2-join, then the path-side must be $X_2$ because $u$ cannot be in a path-side since it is not in any bad path.
-But since $X_1$ is minimal in the sense of Lemma~\ref{l:forcing}, we see that any 2-join compatible with $Z$ and with $a_1, b_1, u$ in the same side must in fact be $(X_1, X_2)$, and hence a path 2-join, contradicting our assumption.
+But since $X_1$ is minimal in the sense of Lemma~\ref{l:forcing}, we see that any 2-join compatible with $Z$ and with $a_1, b_1, u$ in the same side must in fact be $(X_1, X_2)$, and hence a path 2-join, contradicting our assumption (indeed, since $X_2$ is a path, no vertex can be moved from $X_2$ to $X_1$).
 So $(X_1, X_2)$ is non-path and we output it.
+This completes the proof when there exists a vertex that is not in any bad path.

 Now we may assume that every vertex of $G\sm Z$ is in a bad path.
 This means that $G$ is the union of paths from $a_i$ to $b_i$, $i=1, 2$, all of length at least 2, with interior vertices of degree 2, plus the two edges $a_1a_2$ and $b_1b_2$.
 Then it is straightforward to decide directly whether a non-path 2-join compatible with $Z$ exists by just counting: let $k$ be the number of bad paths; if $k \leq 2$, or $k=3$ and all of the vertices of $Z$ are in bad paths, then no non-path 2-join exists; otherwise a non-path 2-join exists (and is easy to find by putting two bad paths with same endvertices on one side and all the other vertices on the other side). \end{proof}